Pierresole/NuclearDataSampler/README.md

 - $\mu \in \mathbb{R}^n$ is the vector of means for the $n$ parameters.
 - $\Sigma \in \mathbb{R}^{n \times n}$ is the covariance matrix describing pairwise correlations between parameters.

-By definition, only specifying $\mu$ and $\Sigma$ means that the distribution is **exactly Gaussian**.
-Any higher-order "shape" information (e.g., skewness, kurtosis, etc.) is zero for a perfect Gaussian.

-If the physical reality demands more complex distributions, we must add more parameters or move beyond the Gaussian assumption. **NuclearDataSampler** is developed to be flexible enough to be used with advanced relationship models like Copulas.
-Sampling from more complicated dependencies and laws is straightforward in Python, but the first move should come from evaluation codes, which should be able to communicate the parameters' distributions.

 ---

 ## :five: Contributing :construction_worker:
-Contributions are welcome—whether it’s adding new features, fixing bugs, or improving documentation.
+Contributions are welcome, whether it’s adding new features, fixing bugs, or improving documentation.

 There is still work to be done to address the six types of uncertainties present in nuclear data files: neutron multiplicities, resonance parameters, multigroup cross sections, angular distributions, energy distributions, and fission spectra.